railsuser2014/openobject-doc-book-en/source/book/3/3_9/chart_of_accounts.rst

 *  :guilabel:`Deferral Method` : determines how to treat the account and its entries at the closing of the books at the end of the year.
 Four methods are available:

-	- Balance: an entry is generated for the account balance and carried across to the new year (generally used for bank accounts),
+	- :guilabel:`Balance` : an entry is generated for the account balance and carried across to the new year (generally used for bank accounts),

-	- None: no accounting entries are transferred across to the new financial year (generally for classes 6 and 7),
+	- :guilabel:`None` : no accounting entries are transferred across to the new financial year (generally for classes 6 and 7),

-	- Detail: all entries are kept for the new fiscal year,
+	- :guilabel:`Detail` : all entries are kept for the new fiscal year,

-	- Unreconciled: only unreconciled entries are carried over to the new fiscal year (usually used for third-party accounts).
+	- :guilabel:`Unreconciled` : only unreconciled entries are carried over to the new fiscal year (usually used for third-party accounts).

 *  :guilabel:`Reconcile` : determines if you can reconcile the entries in this account.
 Activate this field